Optimal oxygen delivery is important when the body is working to recover. See how Airofit can help you work through your injuries.

-Also, very importantly breath can act as a tool to help engage or shift from a sympathetic (commonly know as fight or flight) state to a parasympathetic (rest and digest) state.
-As the mind and body communicate through the channel of breathing there is a continuous feedback loop of understanding that helps us ultimately be aware of our stress levels and provide a method of control and dissipation from the pain we experience.
+Also, very importantly breath can act as a tool to help engage or shift from a sympathetic (commonly known as fight or flight) state to a parasympathetic (rest and digest) state.
+As the mind and body communicate through the channel of breathing there is a continuous feedback loop of understanding that helps us ultimately be aware of our stress levels and provide a method of control and reduction of the pain we experience.

 One must keep in mind that stress and pain are not “dirty” words.
 Without these two mechanisms we would never be in balance and ultimately the feedback we gain from these concepts are important mechanisms to protect us.
 So as difficult as it may sound, we must face them with an optimistic nature and recognize that they are our partners in survival.
 If we see them in this manner, it is within that understanding that we can gain control over their grip and learn to trust our own repair capabilities.

-Remember our bodies are elegant machines and based on that perspective you must provide the machine with the best fuel possible to repair efficiently and effectively.
+Remember our bodies are elegant machines and based on that perspective you must provide the machine with the best fuel possible to repair effectively.
 Having a well-functioning respiratory capacity is very important in recovery.
-Training your respiratory muscles on a regular basis can keep us prepared and in a condition to facilitate the gas exchange necessary to aid in pain relief and provide the proper and necessary gas exchanges to promote an environment that aids in repair.
+Training our respiratory muscles on a regular basis can keep us prepared, and in a condition to facilitate the gas exchange necessary to aid in pain relief and provide the proper environment that aids repair.

 If physically possible and cleared by your physician, using a tool like Airofit during recovery can help facilitate the concepts mentioned above on every level.
 It will also allow you to track your ability to make progress by virtue of strengthening and creating flexibility in your respiratory capacity.
-Optimal oxygen delivery is important when the body is working to recover, allowing the breath to gently work to open up the body and release patterns of pain are very important as our natural protection mechanisms work to tighten, restrict and protect which diminishes movement and confidence in the recovery process.
+Optimal oxygen delivery is important when the body is working to recover, allowing the breath to open up the body and release patterns of pain.
+Very important, as our natural protection mechanisms work to tighten, restrict and protect, which diminishes movement and confidence in the recovery process.